simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-01-10
+<br />**Date image released:**  2025-01-11
-<br />**This image is owned by:**  Long Xin
+<br />**This image is owned by:**  Dario Giannobile
-<br />**Title of the image:**  Young Stars, Dark Nebulae
+<br />**Title of the image:**  An Evening Sky Full of Planets
-<br />**Description for the image:**  An unassuming region in the constellation Taurus holds these dark and dusty nebulae.
-Scattered through the scene, stars in multiple star systems are forming within their natal Taurus molecular cloud complex some 450 light-years away.
-Millions of years young and still going through stellar adolescence, the stars are variable in brightness and in the late phases of their gravitational collapse.
-Known as T-Tauri class stars they tend to be faint and take on a yellowish hue in the image.
-One of the brightest T-Tauri stars in Taurus, V773 (aka HD283447) is near the center of the telescopic frame that spans over 1 degree.
-Toward the top is the dense, dark marking on the sky cataloged as Barnard 209.
+<br />**Description for the image:**  Only Mercury is missing from a Solar System parade of planets in this early evening skyscape.
+Rising nearly opposite the Sun, bright Mars is at the far left.
+The other naked-eye planets Jupiter, Saturn, and Venus, can also be spotted, with the the position of too-faint Uranus and Neptune marked near the arcing trace of the ecliptic plane.
+On the far right and close to the western horizon after sunset is a young crescent Moon whose surface is partly illuminated by earthshine.
+In the foreground of the composite panorama captured on 2 January, planet Earth is represented by Mount Etna's lower Silvestri Crater.
+Of course Earth's early evening skies are full of planets for the entire month of January.
+On 13 January, a nearly Full Moon will appear to pass in front of Mars for skywatchers in the continental U.S. and Eastern Canada.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2501/B209V773Tau.png
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2501/PlanetsMoonSilvestriCraterCaptionLD.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).